 Tulsans place a heavy importance on culture—from museums to performing arts organizations to public art around the city.
 One of the most beautiful aspects of the destination is its architecture.
 You may be surprised to learn that Tulsa has one of the largest collections of Art Deco buildings in the country; there are several dozen examples of the style.
 The design was all the rage in the 1920s and ‘30s, which is when much of Tulsa's construction occurred.
 A walking tour through Tulsa's historical business district will take you past more than 30 Art Deco sites.
-The Brady Arts District is where you'll find museums, studios and monthly art walks.
+The Tulsa Arts District is where you'll find museums, studios and monthly art walks.

 Development of water resources has enabled Tulsa to boast the largest number of man-made lakes in the nation.
 Barge traffic between the Tulsa Port of Catoosa and New Orleans qualifies Tulsa as a major inland harbor.
 This 445-mile navigation system links Oklahoma with domestic ports in the surrounding five-state area through a complex system of dams, lakes, reservoirs and locks.